 The big question I get asked all the time is

-“What does a Network Automation Engineer do?”
+“What does a Network Automation Engineer actually do?”

 Network automation engineers are just performing the same tasks that network engineers do every day but using tools like Ansible, Salt, Chef and programming in Python.
-Network changes and deployments are not being done on the command line but via the network automation tools
+Network changes and deployments are not being done on the command line but via the network automation tools.

 Most network engineers today are still configuring networks the same way they have done for the last 20 years.
 Using console cables and CLI, configuring one device at a time with configuration files saved on laptops with random naming conventions depending on what mood they are in.